Interruption of study information and guidelines.

 - Military Service

-The total period of authorised interruption of study will not exceed 100% of the Prescribed Period of Study.
+PGR degree regulations state that the maximum authorised interruption of study period will not exceed 100% of the Prescribed Period of Study (e.g. 36 months for full time PhD students).
 Any single period of interruption should not be shorter than one month and must not exceed 12 months.

 When is an interruption not appropriate?